skoobe/riofs/README.md

 # RioFS [![Build Status](https://secure.travis-ci.org/skoobe/riofs.png)](https://travis-ci.org/skoobe/riofs)

-RioFS is a userspace filesystem for Amazon S3 buckets that runs on Linux and MacOSX.
+RioFS is a userspace filesystem for Amazon S3 buckets for servers that runs on Linux and MacOSX.
 It supports versioned and non-versioned buckets in all AWS regions.
 RioFS development started at [Skoobe](https://www.skoobe.de) as a storage backend for legacy daemons which cannot talk natively to S3.
 It handles buckets with many thousands of keys and highly concurrent access gracefully.

 ### Dependencies